TIBCOSoftware/bpme-samples/install/Minikube Installation.md

 docker run -it --rm tibco/bpm/utility:5.3.0 utility -setupAdminUser ldapAlias=system ldapDn='UID=admin, OU=system' displayName=tibco-admin -dbConfig url='jdbc:postgresql://ip-172-31-29-101:5432/bpmdb' username=bpmuser password=bpmuser
 ```

-Kubernetes deployment
+## Kubernetes deployment
 The sample YAML filed provided by the server install are just that, samples.
 Ill share my updated files in the GitHub Samples repository.
-They are very much out dates as it is installed.
+The files provided by the install of BPM Enterprise is out of date.

 These commands will trigger the server configuration.
 After the bpm-ingress.yaml, the server will be started.
 It takes time to get the server up and running.
 Check the logs to see the server starting up.